okjason-source/Billionaire-Mindset/README.md

 ## Troubleshooting

 ### Common Issues
-- **Game Not Saving**: Clear browser cache and check localStorage permissions
+- **Game Not Saving**: Clear browser cache and check localStorage permissions.
+Use `clearAppCache()` in console if needed.
 - **AI Not Learning**: Try resetting AI data using the "Reset AI" option
 - **Performance Issues**: Reduce log entries and limit bot action frequency
 - **UI Glitches**: Refresh the page or check browser compatibility

-##GITHUB
+- **Service Worker Cache Issues**: Do a hard refresh (Ctrl+Shift+R or Cmd+Shift+R) to clear cached files

-### Contributing
+## Contributing

-Contributions to the DrugTrade Simulator are welcome!
+Contributions to Billionaire Mindset - Investment Empire are welcome!
 If you're interested in contributing:

 1. Fork the repository
 2. Create a feature branch for your changes